Things to know before you buy

 Can I change or cancel my plate order?

-If you want to change or cancel your plate order, you’ll need to call us before 12:00pm (noon) the following business day.
-If it’s after this time, you’ll need to pay a fee to have your plates cancelled or changed.
-This is to cover our administrative costs and will incur a card payment fee.
+If you want to change or cancel your plate order you need to let us know by 12:00pm (noon AEDT) the following business day.
+If it’s after this time, a fee will be charged to cover our administrative costs.
+Fees paid by card will incur a card payment fee.
+To change or cancel your order, call, email or visit your nearest Customer Service Centre.

 Returns & warranty